cloudfoundry/community/toc/rfc/rfc-draft-hash-based-routing.md

 | ...   | ...                            | ...                                                |
 | HashN | app_instance2                  | app_instance3                                      |

-For the scenario that the application has been scaled down, Gorouter updates the mapping immediately after routes update, so that it remaps hashes associated with the app_instance3:
+For the scenario when the application is scaled down, Gorouter updates the mapping immediately after routes update, so that it remaps hashes associated with the app_instance3:

 | Hash  | Application instance(s) before | Application instance(s) after the app_instance_3 removed |
 |-------|--------------------------------|----------------------------------------------------------|